Hamilton Township, Mercer County, New Jersey: Parks and recreation

 Hamilton hosts one of the largest recreational parks in the state, and borders another.
 The municipal Veterans Park is 350 acre and is housed entirely in the township.
 Mercer County Park borders the township to the North and encompasses 2,500 acre of land that was shared from Hamilton Township along with neighboring Lawrence Township and West Windsor Township.
 The park contains Mercer Lake, one of the largest man-made lakes in the state, which was built as a result of a federal flood control project to prevent flooding in Trenton along Assunpink Creek, with gravel removed to deepen the lake basin used as part of the construction of Interstates 95 and 195.

 The Grounds for Sculpture is a 42 acre sculpture park which houses more than 270 sculptures, gardens, water features, and other nature scenes.
 The organization's mission is to promote the appreciation of arts and sculpture.

 Sayen Park Botanical Garden is named after Fredrick Sayen because it was originally his land and his home.

 George Washington used Quakerbridge Road on his famous night march from the Second Battle of Trenton on his way to the Battle of Princeton.

+Festivals and events

+Hamilton Township hosts 6 events total per year, The St. Patrick's Day parade, is hosted in the Hamilton-Square-Sayen area during sometime in March.
+Then, the Memorial Day parade is hosted during Memorial Day, sharing the route of the St. Patrick's day parade.
+Later that month, is the azalea festival hosted around mothers day in Sayen House & Gardens.
+In July, the town hosts a fireworks show usually on the 3rd or 2nd.
+In october, is the largest festival in Hamilton, Oktoberfest.
+It is hosted at Veterans Park South, and contains Food from local restaurants, Activities, Arts, Crafts, and Live Music.
+It is hosted in mid-october.
+In December, comes Winter Wonderland, hosted in Kuser Park & Mansion.
+Containing lights, decor, and a christmas theme.